michaelwebster/LinkedIn-Page-Monitor-v1.3/README.md

 The Franchise-Info brand icon will appear in the LinkedIn navigation for the current prototype.

+## Test login

+Not applicable.
+LinkedIn Page Monitor does not maintain a separate user account or password.
+The extension operates with the reviewer's authenticated LinkedIn session and does not collect or store the reviewer's LinkedIn credentials.

+Version 1.3 demonstrates the user experience and monitoring workflow that the proposed Community Management API integration is intended to support.

 ## Repository documentation

 -   `CHANGELOG.md` --- release history.